 Jeter is unavailable.
 A-Rod hasn't been hitting.
 Robinson Cano hasn't been hitting.
 Curtis Granderson hasn't been hitting.
 Nick Swisher hasn't been hitting.
 Russell Martin, even with the home runs he hit, a few of them key, hasn't really been hitting all season.
 Nine places in the lineup, six holes.

-And we still have to play at least 3 games in Detroit -- and have to win a minimum of 1 of them.
-And we still have to face Justin Verlander in Game 3 -- and maybe in Game 7, possibly with the up-and-down Hughes starting or perhaps CC on 3 days' rest after he starts Game 4.
+And we still have to play at least 3 games in Detroit -- and we have to win a minimum of 1 of them.
+And we still have to face Justin Verlander in Game 3 -- and maybe in Game 7, possibly with the up-and-down Hughes starting, or perhaps CC on 3 days' rest after he starts Game 4.

 Granted, the World Series will not be won by a team that Yankee Fans hate, like the Mets, Red Sox or Braves.